Kimang18/kimang18.github.io/youtube.md

 Focusing on programming in python, machine learning, reinforcement learning, artificial intelligence, speech processing, language models.
 Using Tmux, Neovim, and its plugins to increase productivity in coding.

-You can find __my YouTube channel__ here: [https://www.youtube.com/channel/UCHpwDjAtW1AZrexwBgViHmw](https://www.youtube.com/channel/UCHpwDjAtW1AZrexwBgViHmw)
+You can find __my YouTube channel__ here: [https://www.youtube.com/channel/UCHpwDjAtW1AZrexwBgViHmw](https://www.youtube.com/channel/UCHpwDjAtW1AZrexwBgViHmw){:target="_blank"}

+## Step By Step Tutorial To Fine-Tune Detr-ResNet50 for object detection with LoRA-C
+In this video, I fine-tune Detr-ResNet50 for object detection using CPPE-5 dataset and LoRA-C technique.

+{% include embed.html url="https://www.youtube.com/embed/xmOQQPlTdIQ" %}

 ## What is LoRA-C?
 PEFT for fine-tuning Computer Vision Models in 2025
 In this video, I explain Low Rank Adaption (LoRA) technique on the famous convolutional layer.